melaniebalaz/refactor.zone/data/articles/what-is-the-cap-theorem.md

 and that would defeat the purpose.

 In other words, you're stuck with *having to chose* between consistency and availability.

-## How does this work?

-So much for theory, let's jump in and take a look at some database systems.

-* **MySQL master-slave replication:** in MySQL you have the ability o

 <!--
 ## Sources